maragelis/ParadoxMulti-MQTT/README.md

     It should be noticed the use of JSON for these events!

   * Topic <b>Paradox/Status/Zones/<i>zone label</i></b>
-  Sets a status for each zone (Open, Closed).
+  Sets a status for each zone (Open, Closed, Alarm).
 Allows Openhab and Homeassistant to easily configure an item for each zone

   * Topic <b>Paradox/Status/Partitions</b>
   Shows the current partition status and events.
-Can't be determines on startup though, only while running.
+Can't be determined on startup though, only while running.

   * Topic <b>Paradox/Status/Bell</b>
   Shows the current Bell status